syncfusion-content/winui-docs/winui/Installation/Install-using-the-Offline-Installer.md

 7. Essential Studio for WinUI is installed.

-   N> x.x.x.x needs to be replaced with the Essential Studio version and the Product Unlock Key needs to be replaced with the Unlock Key for that version.
+   N> x.x.x.x should be replaced with the Essential Studio version and the Product Unlock Key needs to be replaced with the Unlock Key for that version.

 ### Command Line Uninstallation

-Syncfusion Essential Studio supports uninstalling through Command Line in Silent mode.
-The following steps illustrate this.
+Syncfusion Essential WinUI can be uninstalled silently using the Command Line.
+The steps below demonstrate this.

-1. When you do not have the extracted installer (syncfusionessentialwinui_(version).exe) then follow the steps from 2 to 7.
-2. Double-click the Syncfusion Essential Studio platform installer file.
-The Installer Wizard opens and extracts the package automatically.
+1. Run the Syncfusion WinUI installer by double-clicking it.
+The Installer Wizard automatically opens and extracts the package.
-3. The syncfusionessentialwinui_(version).exe file is extracted into the Temp folder.
+2. The file syncfusionessentialwinui_(version).exe file will be extracted into the Temp directory.
-4. Run %temp%.
-The Temp folder will open.
-The syncfusionessentialwinui_(version).exe file is available in one of the folders.
+3. Run %temp%.
+The Temp folder will be opened.
+The syncfusionessentialwinui_(version).exe file will be located in one of the folders.
-5. Copy the syncfusionessentialwinui_(version).exe file in local drive.
+4. Copy the extracted syncfusionessentialwinui_(version).exe file in local drive.
-6. Cancel the Wizard.
+5. Exit the Wizard.
-7. Open the Command Prompt in administrator mode and pass the following arguments.
+6. Run Command Prompt in administrator mode and enter the following arguments.

    **Arguments:** “Copied installer file path\syncfusionessentialwinui_(version).exe” /uninstall silent